stoute/bsmp-backend/README.md

 Built on top of [Astro Sphere](https://github.com/markhorn-dev/astro-sphere), this project may serve as a guide on how to create full stack CRUD applications with Astro.

 Please take note that this project is under active development.
-I'm using this projects to see just how far I can take the AI, or vise versa.
+I'm using it to see just how far I can take the AI code assistant, or vise versa.

 ## 🛠 Tech Stack